steventce/team-12/server/README.md

 Note: The warnings after running PopulateData.sql are due to the DeskNumber column in Resources table truncating the Desks.csv DeskNum entries with '- FUTURE' in it into '-'

 ### Starting the archive reservations event
-Start the event scheduler daemon:
+After generating the DB schema, start the event scheduler daemon as a SQL statement:
 ```SQL
 SET GLOBAL event_scheduler = ON;
 ```